4 Data Privacy Week Takeaways for Construction

-The week of January 24, 2022 is “Data Privacy Week” in America, which is not exactly the most exciting awareness week out there.
+This week is “Data Privacy Week” in America, which upon first glance is not exactly the most exciting "awareness" week out there.
 Yet, IT and information security departments everywhere know how important data privacy is, especially within the context of data security and data protection.

-According to JB Knowledge, 13% of contractors reported a data breach in 2020.
+According to NordLayer, 2023 was the most expensive year for data breaches yet, and construction firms were once again heavily targeted.
 But not all of these were the result of malicious attacks or cybersecurity threats—which is a primary data security concern.

 Instead, most breaches that occur are actually a result of accidentally allowing unauthorized access to sensitive data.
-In some cases, that might run afoul of an individual’s right to privacy within the context of big data privacy laws like the California Consumer Privacy Act (CCPA) and the EU’s General Data Protection Regulation (GDPR).
+In some cases, that might run afoul of an individual’s right to privacy within the context of big data privacy laws like the California Consumer Privacy Act (CCPA), California Privacy Rights Act (CPRA), and the EU’s General Data Protection Regulation (GDPR).
 These laws say that businesses must ensure that any sensitive data they process, store, or transmit has the consent of the individual, with big fines for data breaches—accidental or not.

 Larger construction businesses with a national or global presence must legally comply with these major regulations.
 But most smaller firms and mid-size businesses that don’t have to comply with comprehensive data privacy laws still have a lot they can take away from better data management concepts and processes.